-Our electric systems require a domestic single phase 230v 50Hz power supply to power them which is usually provided in the form of a fused spur next to the winch control box location.
+Our electric lighting winch systems require a domestic single phase 230v 50Hz power supply to power them which is usually provided in the form of a fused spur next to the winch control box location.

 Our bespoke winch systems use several component parts to function, depending on their configuration:

 The hoist assembly – The hoist assembly consists of a drum for the wire rope to feed onto and an electric motor/gearbox which rotates the drum.
 If access is difficult, we can often locate the hoist assembly remotely and direct the hoist rope to the main lowering point using pulleys.

 Pulleys – Pulleys are used to direct the rope between the hoist assembly and the Contact Suspension Unit.
 The pulley bodies come is different configurations depending on how the pulley are to be used and where they are to be installed.
 Also, the size of the wire rope used will determine the size of the pulley wheel used.

 Contact Suspension Units – When the light is in its raised and operating position the Contact Suspension Unit automatically makes the electrical circuits and engages a “mechanical lock”, consequently relieving the winch, pulleys and wire rope from tension.
 Unlocking the unit to lower the light for maintenance automatically breaks the electrical circuits therefore no live cables are lowered with the fitting.